daichuanwu21/tank-turn-tactics/planning/API-Planning.md

 - hash password
 - timing safe compare hash
 - check if same: NO? send 401
+- check if user has verified email: NO? send 403
 - sign JWT token
 - send 200 with token